Streamline customer purchase journey for e-commerce efficiency

 Solution

 The "Store" function was introduced, streamlining access to all e-commerce services and products in fewer steps.
-The page includes four main sections, which are respectively Product Categories, News and Promotions, Highlighted Products, Benefits to Shop, and Featured Accessories.
+The page content includes Product Categories, News and Promotions, Highlighted Products, Benefits to Shop, and Featured Accessories.

 Impact